michalsn/codeigniter-signed-url/docs/filters.md

 * We can redirect to the previous page
 * Or show 404 page

-More info you can find in the Config section.
+More info you can find in the [Configuration](configuration.md) page.

 !!! note